 II.
-THE CIRCUIT COURT DID NOT DELEGATE ITS DECISION OF WHETHER VISITATION TO MOTHER SHOULD BE AWARDED authority to decide whether Mother should be awarded visitation to G.T.
+THE CIRCUIT COURT DID NOT DELEGATE ITS DECISION OF WHETHER MOTHER SHOULD BE AWARDED VISITATION

+The second issue concerns whether the circuit court erred in allegedly delegating its authority to decide whether Mother should be awarded visitation to G.T.
 Because we hold that no such delegation occurred, we find no error.

-The second issue concerns whether the circuit court erred in allegedly delegating its authority to decide whether visitation will occur to G.T.: